nick-d-james/radiomics-tools/README.md

 # radiomics-tools
-Python snippets that are helpful for doing radiomics analysis on medical images.
+Python snippets that for doing radiomics analysis on medical images.
 Operations include the following:
 * Read/write DICOM and NIfTI files (using pydicom[[1]](#1) and NiBabel[[2]](#2))
 * Rasterize ImageJ[[2]](#2) contours (using read_roi[[3]](#3))
 * Generate .CSV files of radiomics statistics from NIfTI images and masks (using pyradiomics[[4]](#4))

+**Emphatic Caveat (!)**:
+No attempt has been made to exhaustively test these tools on a sample of different variations of images and ROIs from different sources.
+These are just tools that *I* have developed for my own use on radiomics projects.
+These scripts are posted on GitHub not for distribution, but rather just for research transparency and accountability.
+But please help yourself, if there's anything in here that you find useful.

 ### imagej_rois_to_nifti